aarons/gen-audio/bookworm/README.md

 ## Configuration

-bookworm uses the shared LLM configuration at `~/.config/cli-programs/llm.toml`.
+bookworm uses the shared LLM configuration at `./config/llm.toml` (in the project root).

 ### Managing Presets